shadmehr1/3D-Printed-Compliant-Actuator/README.md

 * **Reduce Backlash:** A key improvement for future revisions will involve increasing the preload in the gear teeth.
 This mechanical adjustment is expected to significantly reduce the observed backlash, leading to more precise motion control.
 * **Enhanced Power Supply:** To fully unlock the EaglePower motor's potential and conduct comprehensive testing beyond 35A, investing in a higher-capacity power supply is a priority.
 * **Advanced Control & Thermal Management:** While good damping was achieved, exploring more sophisticated control strategies could further optimize performance.
 Additionally, integrating a thermistor for continuous temperature monitoring would provide crucial data for thermal management, especially under sustained high-torque operation.
-* **Quantitative Data Collection:** Implementing dedicated instrumentation, such as strain gauges, would enable the quantitative measurement of compliance and backlash, providing precise performance metrics that were not achievable in this phase.
+* **Quantitative Data Collection:** Implementing dedicated instrumentation, such as strain gauges, would enable the quantitative measurement of compliance and backlash, providing precise performance metrics thatre not achievable in this phase.